peterson-philomath/reading-notes/code102/opsandloops.md

      - For
      - while
 3. **When does a for loop stop executing?**
-   - Goes until a specified condition evalues to false.
+   - Goes until a specified condition evaluates to false.
-   -for (initizalization; condition; afterthought){
+   -for (initialization; condition; afterthought){
    statement}
 4. **How many times will a while loop execute?**
-   - executes as long as a specified condition evaluates as ture.
+   - executes as long as a specified condition evaluates as true.
    - while (condition){
    statement}